KShewengger/ngx-express-passport-setup/README.md

         > d.
 Go to `Permissions` tab > `Additional Permissions` and check `Request email addresses from users` - for us to be able to fetch the users' email address.

+        > e.
+Credentials are placed on `/config/passport/credential.ts` or `.env` if environment variables will be used.

         > NOTE: Twitter doesn't support localhost on their url so we use 127.0.0.1 instead.